Automate incident handling in Microsoft Sentinel with automation rules

 - Azure AD Identity Protection

-- Defender for IoT (formerly ASC for IoT)
+- Defender for IoT (formerly Azure Security Center for IoT)

 Multiple sequenced playbooks/actions in a single rule